fit-r2lab/r2lab.inria.fr/markdown/tuto-120-real-scale.md

 * a `multi-ping` example that in particular deals with a variable number of nodes, and runs ping beween each couple of nodes.

-* more examples are expected in the future...
+* more examples are also available [in this github repo https://github.com/fit-r2lab/r2lab-demos](https://github.com/fit-r2lab/r2lab-demos)

 </div>